OpenTermsArchive/engine/decision-records/0004-data-api.md

 | date | URL-encoded ISO 8601 datetime string | The date and time for which the version is requested |

 Note about the date:
+- A full date and time is required, and not a simple date (such as `2023-10-24`), to avoid ambiguities on days where a version changed, and timezone differences between client and server.
 - It is not required that this date matches exactly the fetch date of a version.
 As versions are fetched at a periodic interval, the version that will be returned will be the one that was applicable at the provided date.
 - To get the latest version available, simply use the current date as parameter.

 ##### Returns

-- A raw markdown content when a version was found for this date
+- HTTP 200 with a JSON object containing the Markdown content as body when a version is found for this date
-- A HTTP 404 for a date that is anterior of the first available version
+- HTTP 404 Not Found with JSON content `{"error": "No version found for date <requested-date>"}` for a date that is anterior to the first available version
-- A HTTP 400 Bad Request, if the date is in the futur
+- HTTP 400 Bad Request with JSON content `{"error": "Requested version is in the future"}` if the date is in the future.

 ##### Example